aliasanuj/awsLearning/README.md

 #################################################

-Run AWS from local :
+Get the S3 Bucket name from AWS console from local IDE (PyCharm) :

 Some of the AWS services can be run from local (From any IDE let's say PyCharm in my case).